FertigLab/CoGAPSGuide/proceduretwo.md

 ---

 8 .
-With all parameters set, we are now ready to run CoGAPS.
+With all parameters set, we are now ready to **run CoGAPS**.
 Please note that this is the most time-consuming step of the procedure.
-Timing can take several hours and scales nlog(n) based on dataset size (see Timing section below), as well as the parameter values set for ‘nPatterns’ and ‘nIterations’.
+Timing can take several hours and scales nlog(n) based on dataset size (see **Timing** section below), as well as the parameter values set for ‘**nPatterns**’ and ‘**nIterations**’.
 Time is increased when learning more patterns, when running more iterations, and when running a larger dataset, with iterations having the largest variable impact on the runtime of the NMF function.

 <strong>CRITICAL! -</strong>This step has a long runtime.
-For users who want to load an already-complete NMF run and proceed to the analysis portion of this vignette, please skip to step 13.
+For users who want to load an already-complete NMF run and proceed to the analysis portion of this vignette, please **skip to step 13**.

 Otherwise, you may start the run as so: